Distributed Secret Sharing over a Public Channel from Correlated Random Variables: Achievability proofs

-where $(a)$ holds by the triangle inequality, $(b)$ holds by the data processing inequality, $(c)$ holds by \eqref{eqepsi}, $(d)$ holds by Lemma \ref{lemloh}, $(e)$ holds by \eqref{eqepsi2}. \end{proof} Note that in the case $D=1$, a standard technique is to use \cite[Lemma 10]{Maurer00} to lower-bound the min-entropy appearing in the leftover hash lemma and study the effect of the public communication on the information leaked to unauthorized participants.
+\begin{proof} See Appendix \ref{Applemamp}. \end{proof} Note that in the case $D=1$, a standard technique could be used \cite[Lemma 10]{Maurer00} to lower-bound the min-entropy appearing in the leftover hash lemma and study the effect of the public communication on the information leaked to unauthorized participants.
 However, using \cite[Lemma 10]{Maurer00} in the case $D>1$ to lower-bound the min-entropies in \eqref{eqremark1} would result in the achievability of

 which is always contained in the region $\mathcal{R}_{1}^{(\textup{in})} $ of Theorem~\ref{prop1}.
 For this reason, we did not study the effect of the public communication on the information leaked to unauthorized participants in Lemma \ref{lemamp}.
 Instead, we do it by lower-bounding the Shannon entropies that appear in \eqref{eqlem3} as follows.
-Note that the two extra requirements in the reconciliation protocol described in Section~\ref{sec:concl} play a key role in the proof of Lemma~\ref{lemamp2}. \begin{lem} For any $\mathcal{S} \subseteq \mathcal{D}$, $\mathcal{S}\neq \emptyset$, we have
+Note that Property (ii) in the reconciliation protocol described in Section~\ref{sec:rec} plays a key role in the proof of Lemma~\ref{lemamp2}. \begin{lem} For any $\mathcal{S} \subseteq \mathcal{D}$, $\mathcal{S}\neq \emptyset$, we have

 where $\delta(n)$ is such that $\lim_{n \to \infty} \delta(n) = 0$ and $\delta(\epsilon)$ is such that $\lim_{\epsilon \to 0} \delta(\epsilon) = 0$. \end{lem}